 Responsible tourism in India

 Responsible tourism in India is becoming an increasingly popular mode of travel.
-And we’re glad it is, since responsible travel is the need of the hour.
+And we’re glad it is since responsible travel is the need of the hour.
 At India Someday, we’re glad to help you become more responsible travellers, whether it’s through small changes or supporting ethical tourism initiatives.
-From being environmentally-conscious, to respecting the culture of the people, our guide on responsible tourism in India is a must-read.
+From being environmentally-conscious to respecting the culture of the people.
+This is our guide on responsible tourism in India and is a must-read.

 What is responsible travel?